JiaChen-Lee/binlang-v3_1/README.md

     If all the indicators have not been improved at the beginning of training.
 You can do
         - Lower learning rate
+## Notes
+- To be consistent with the transform implemented in C++, [cvtransforms](https://pypi.org/project/opencv-torchvision-transforms-yuzhiyang/) is recommended.
 ## Results
 | dataset | model  |  input_size |   optimizer |   scheduler |   learning_rate | weight_decay | batch_size |val_acc|
 |--------------|:--------:|:------:|:------:|:------:|:------:|:------:|:------:|:------:|